SimTiles Tutorials #1: SimTiles Quick Overview

 -Resolution allows to choose the output texture resolution, I personally prefer 1024px to keep disksize low whilst keeping a good resolution.
 For hardcode simmers 2048px is recommended 🙂

--Preview will process the first available tile of the selected single scenery and display the result on screen
+-Preview will process the selected tile of the selected single scenery and display the result on screen

 allows to edit, duplicate rename and delete color presets.
 Once completed these are selectable from the Preset Current menu.